-A Document may use a Capped Collection by specifying max_documents and max_size in the meta dictionary. max_documents is the maximum number of documents that is allowed to be stored in the collection, and max_size is the maximum size of the collection in bytes. max_size is rounded up to the next multiple of 256 by MongoDB internally and mongoengine before.
-Use also a multiple of 256 to avoid confusions.
-If max_size is not specified and max_documents is, max_size defaults to 10485760 bytes (10MB).
+A Document may use a Capped Collection by specifying max_documents and max_size in the meta dictionary. max_documents is the maximum number of documents that is allowed to be stored in the collection, and max_size is the maximum size of the collection in bytes.
+If max_size is not specified and max_documents is, max_size defaults to 10000000 bytes (10MB).

 Indexes may be created by specifying indexes in the meta dictionary.
 The value should be a list of field names or tuples of field names.
-Index direction may be specified by prefixing the field names with a + or sign.
+Index direction may be specified by prefixing the field names with a + or - sign.